Princesseuh/hugo-royal-theme/README.md

 git clone https://github.com/princesseuh/hugo-royal-theme
 ```

-Alternatively you can add the theme as a [Git Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), making it easier for other users to pull your repo.
+Alternatively you can add the theme as a [Git Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), making it easier for other users to pull your repo

-Then in your site's `config.toml`, set the theme like so :
+Then in your site's `config.toml`, set the theme :

 ```toml
 theme = "hugo-royal-theme"
 ```

 And there you go!
 You should now have a working installation using this beautiful theme.
-Check below for more information on how to enable and customize all of its features.
+Check below for more information on how to enable and customize all of its features

 ## Configuration

 This theme does not require any specific setting to work, however certain features are disabled if certain files or parameters are missing.
 Unlike the Sphinx version, there's no RMA branded assets included in the theme

 ### Menus

-Royal uses [Hugo's Menus](https://gohugo.io/content-management/menus/) feature to generate the header and left sidebar menus (the right sidebar is automatically generated from the table of content)
+Royal uses [Hugo's Menus](https://gohugo.io/content-management/menus/) feature to generate the header and left sidebar menus (the right sidebar however is automatically generated from the table of content)

 For the header, the menu is called `global`.
 You can populate it by editing your `config.toml` file like so :